gbv/paia/paia.md

 change_password
   : Change the password of a patron with the PAIA auth [change] method.

+reset_password
+  : Reset the password of a patron with the PAIA auth [reset] method.

 A PAIA auth server MAY support additional scopes to share an access token with other services.